-1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements.
+- 1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements. - As we maintain the cost accounting from actual cost and prepare the financial statement from the same information, therefore normally we do not need to reconcile both accounting reports. - Is your company's cost accounting system based on standard (budgeted) costs?
+No, our cost accounting system is based on actual cost.

-Southern Steel Berhad maintains the cost accounting information in the Integrated SAP system.
-All relevant information derived from this system.

-Is your company's cost accounting system based on standard (budgeted) costs?

 State whether standard costs were used in your responses to this questionnaire.
+No, we use actual cost in reply to this questionnaire.

 If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods - and describe how those variances have been allocated.